Read on to learn about the advantages and disadvantages of some of the most popular brands of black powder and black powder substitutes.

 Hodgon’s Triple Se7en

 Also referred to as “Triple Seven” or “777”, Hodgdon’s Triple Se7en is another very popular black powder substitute among muzzleloader hunters today.
 A relative newcomer to the party, Triple Se7en is a more consistent, little more powerful, burns a little cleaner, and is slightly less corrosive than both black powder and Pyrodex.
 For these reasons, it seems to be slowly edging out Pryodex as the most popular black powder substitute currently in use.
+It’s also available as loose powder or in 50gr pellets for easy loading.

 Of all the black powder substitutes on this list, Blackhorn 209 is the newest kid on the block, but it may well be the best one in current production.
 Though it’s not quite as commonly available as Pyrodex of Triple Se7en, it’s still pretty common and is much easier to obtain than true black powder.
 It is non-corrosive and is by far the cleanest burning black powder substitute.
 In fact, unlike all the competitors, it burns clean enough that it’s not necessary to swab the bore between shots.
 It’s also potentially the most consistent performing black powder substitute out there.